mbraga-s/minishell/README.md

 The bulk of the work was divided as follows:
 >[Miguel](https://github.com/mbraga-s):
 >
->Checking Input, Parsing, Expansions, Redirections and Execution
+>Checking Input, Parsing, Expansions, Redirections, Execution and Signal Handling
 >
 >[Manuel](https://github.com/manuelm-git):
 >